5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

    powershell -ExecutionPolicy Bypass -File "./create-macos-recovery.ps1"
    ```
    :bulb: Press `A` if asked if you want to execute the script.
 The files will be located in the `dist` folder as `com.apple.recovery.boot`

-### 3.3 Creating the EFI System Partition (`EFI.vhdx`)
-Next, we build the virtual Disk with the EFI System Partition containing OpenCore and the macOS Recovery Files.

-1. Run the next script to build the `EFI.vhdx`:
+4. Netx, run the script to build the `EFI.vhdx`:
 	```powershell
 	powershell -ExecutionPolicy Bypass -File ".\convert-efi-disk.ps1"
   	```